deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 ```

 Typing `git b` will show you all the branches in your local repository.
-This is a simple alias that just saves a few keystrokes.
+This alias just saves a few keystrokes.

 ---